magdenkov/protobuf-modelmapper-problem/README.md

 So here in tests there are 2 cases

-* TestMappingWithNULLValue tests are working time to time, either ok either converter does not work at all.
+* TestMappingWithTrueValue tests are working time to time, either ok either converter does not work at all.
 This is like bug that reproduces time to time.

 * second test case TestMappingWithNULLValue which is ignored, because some kind of workaround need to be created pseudocode : `if  (source.getParent().hasSomeBoolValue()) { return value; } else { return null;}

+* occasionally does not map value that starts with `W` like in test NotMappingValuesStartsWithW